widdowquinn/find_differential_primers/docs/index.rst

 Description
 -----------

 ``pdp`` is a program and Python package (``diagnostic_primers``) that provides support for design and identification of diagnostic qPCR and metabarcoding primers and marker sequences.
+It performs automated finding of discriminatory (real-time) PCR or qPCR primers that distinguish among genomes or other biological sequences of interest.
+It is also useful for the identification of metabarcoding marker sequences that can discriminate within a subset of bacterial genomes.

-Where available, it natively takes advantage of multicore systems, and can integrate with `SGE or OGE-compatible`_ job schedulers to manage the computationally-heavy sequence comparisons.
+Where available, ``pdp`` natively takes advantage of multicore systems, and can integrate with `SGE or OGE-compatible`_ job schedulers to manage the computationally-heavy sequence comparisons.

 ----------------------------------------------